Retro Rock Review: "Asia" (1982)

 A Brief History of "Asia" (Geffen Records, 1982)

-Asia was touted as the first big rock "supergroup" of the 1980s.
-Comprised of four veterans of the '70s British progressive-rock scene, bassist/lead vocalist John Wetton of King Crimson, guitarist Steve Howe of Yes, drummer Carl Palmer of ELP, and keyboardist Geoff Downes of Yes and The Buggles, anticipation for this project ran high among rock critics and prog-rock fans.
-That crowd eventually turned up their noses at the group's self-titled debut album, condemning it as too "slick" and "commercial" sounding, but the average American record buyer didn't care.
-Asia became the best selling rock record in the U.S. in 1982, thanks to massive MTV and radio support for the singles "Heat of the Moment" and "Only Time Will Tell."
+Asia was the first big rock "supergroup" of the MTV era, comprised of four veterans of the '70s British progressive-rock scene: bassist/lead vocalist John Wetton of King Crimson, guitarist Steve Howe of Yes, drummer Carl Palmer of ELP, and keyboardist Geoff Downes of Yes and The Buggles.
+Anticipation for this project ran high among rock critics and prog-rock fans, but that crowd turned up their noses at the group's self-titled debut album, condemning it as simplistic, "slick" and "commercial."
+The average American record buyer obviously didn't care, because Asia became the best selling rock record in the U.S. in 1982, thanks to massive MTV and radio support for the singles "Heat of the Moment" and "Only Time Will Tell."
 The album spent nine weeks at the top of the Billboard charts and sold close to four million copies.

 Asia's Short, but Sweet Life

-Asia's debut was a certified blockbuster, but their spin atop the hit parade was brief and their follow up album (1983's Alpha) became a textbook example of the "sophomore slump."
-Alpha's first single "Don't Cry" failed to connect with listeners, and though the album sold a respectable amount of units, it didn't come close to matching the massive sales numbers of its predecessor.
-Asia's fickle MTV-fueled audience had clearly moved on to other things—this writer included.
-By 1983, hair-metal had begun to make its mainstream breakthrough and, like most kids of the era, I decided that radio friendly, keyboard-laden lite-rock like Asia was for "wimps" and "posers."
+Asia's debut was a certified blockbuster, but their spin atop the hit parade was brief.
+Their follow up album (1983's Alpha) became a textbook example of the "sophomore slump" when its first single "Don't Cry" failed to connect with listeners.
+Alpha went platinum, which is a respectable amount of units, but it didn't come close to matching the massive sales numbers of its predecessor.
+Asia's fickle MTV-fueled audience had already moved on to other things—this writer included.
+By 1983, hair-metal had begun to make its mainstream breakthrough and, like most kids of the era, I decided that radio friendly, keyboard-driven lite-rock like Asia was for "wimps" and "posers."
 I taped over my cassette of Asia's debut with tunes by Quiet Riot and Motley Crue, and I never looked back... until about two weeks ago, when I stumbled across a CD copy of Asia at a local Goodwill store.
-As soon as I saw Roger Dean's iconic cover art depicting a dragon rising from the sea to chase a glowing sphere, I smiled and remembered how much the twelve-year-old me had enjoyed this album.
+I smiled when I saw Roger Dean's iconic cover art of a dragon rising from the sea to chase a glowing sphere, and remembered how much the twelve-year-old me had enjoyed this album.
 I immediately snatched up the CD and promptly threw it in my car stereo, ready to take a trip back in time.

 "Asia" Album Review